KaisenAmin/c_std/turtle/README.md

 - `void turtle_begin_drawing(void)`: Begins the drawing process.
 - `void turtle_clear_background(Color color)`: Clears the background with the specified color.
 - `void turtle_end_drawing(void)`: Ends the drawing process.
-- `void turtle_done(TurtleDrawFunc user_draw)`: Runs the main drawing loop, calling the user-defined drawing function. and  Keep the turtle window open until it is manually closed .
+- `void turtle_done(TurtleDrawFunc user_draw)`: Runs the main drawing loop, calling the user-defined drawing function, and keeps the turtle window open until it is manually closed.
 - `void turtle_setposition(float x, float y)`: Moves the turtle to the specified position.
-- `void turtle_set_x(float x)`: set the turtles first coordiante to x leave second coordinate unchanged.
+- `void turtle_set_x(float x)`: Sets the turtle's first coordinate to x, leaving the second coordinate unchanged.
-- `void turtle_set_y(float y)`: set the turtle's second coordiante to y. leave first coordinate unchanged.
+- `void turtle_set_y(float y)`: Sets the turtle's second coordinate to y, leaving the first coordinate unchanged.
-- `void turtle_set_heading(float angle)`: This function sets the orientation of the turtle to the specified angle in degrees, allowing the turtle to face a specific direction.
-This angle can be any number, with common directions like 0 for east, 90 for north, 180 for west, and 270 for south.
+- `void turtle_set_heading(float angle)`: Sets the orientation of the turtle to the specified angle in degrees, allowing the turtle to face a specific direction.
-- `void turtle_home(void)`: This function moves the turtle to the origin (coordinates 0,0) and resets its heading to the initial orientation (0 degrees).
-This allows the turtle to start from the default position and direction.
+- `void turtle_home(void)`: Moves the turtle to the origin (coordinates 0,0) and resets its heading to the initial orientation (0 degrees).
-- `void turtle_circle(float radius, float extent, int steps)`: This function draws a circle or an arc with a specified radius and extent, where the extent is the angle of the arc in degrees.
-If steps is not specified, it calculates the appropriate number of steps to approximate the circle or arc smoothly.
+- `void turtle_circle(float radius, float extent, int steps)`: Draws a circle or an arc with a specified radius and extent, where the extent is the angle of the arc in degrees.
-- `void turtle_dot(float size, unsigned char r, unsigned char g, unsigned char b, unsigned char a)`: This function draws a dot at the turtle's current position with the specified size and color.
-The color is defined by the RGBA values provided as parameters.
+- `void turtle_dot(float size, unsigned char r, unsigned char g, unsigned char b, unsigned char a)`: Draws a dot at the turtle's current position with the specified size and color.

-- `void turtle_clear_stamp(int stamp_id)`: This function removes a previously made stamp identified by the provided stamp_id.
-This allows for selective removal of stamps from the canvas.
+- `void turtle_clear_stamp(int stamp_id)`: Removes a previously made stamp identified by the provided stamp_id.

-- `int turtle_stamp(void)`: The turtle_stamp function creates a stamp at the turtle's current position and returns a unique stamp_id.
-This stamp_id can later be used to clear the specific stamp.
+- `int turtle_stamp(void)`: Creates a stamp at the turtle's current position and returns a unique stamp_id.

 ## Examples